 -

-Grey Passport (Service): For individuals sent on official government missions.
+Grey Passport (Service): For individuals assigned to official government missions.

 Conclusion

-Obtaining Turkish citizenship is a strategic decision and a valuable opportunity to achieve economic security, freedom of travel, and a better future for your family.
-Among the available methods, investing through the purchase of real estate valued at $400,000 is the fastest and most reliable path to achieving this goal in 2025.
-However, full awareness of the legal details and utilizing expert guidance are the keys to success in this process.
+Obtaining Turkish citizenship is a strategic decision and a valuable opportunity to achieve economic security, freedom of travel, and a better future for the family.
+Among the available methods, investment through the purchase of real estate worth 400,000 USD is the fastest and most reliable path to achieving this goal in 2025.
+However, full awareness of legal details and utilizing specialized guidance is the key to success in this process.